 Earlier this year Stats Perform announced that it will be continuing to collaborate with Birkbeck University to deliver a football analytics module, which will outline the key fundamentals behind data concepts being applied within elite club environments.

 In addition to students already enrolled on Birkbeck’s Sport Management and Business of Football MSc, the module can also be completed as a short course by practitioners currently engaged in professional sport.
-The module will start on 27th April and run for eleven weeks through to 6th July.
+The module will start on 26th April and run for nine weeks.

 Each lecture will be delivered online and provide an in-depth overview of applied football analytics, providing a wide foundation that encapsulates both theoretical frameworks and real-world applications.